What’s new in v1.4¶

 - Commercial paper tutorial As mentioned above, this is the tutorial that accompanies the new Developing Applications documentation.

-- Upgrading to the Newest Version of Fabric: Leverages the network from Building Your First Network to demonstrate an upgrade from v1.3 to v1.4.
+- Upgrading to the Newest Version of Fabric: Leverages the network from Building Your First Network to demonstrate an upgrade from v1.3 to v1.4.x.
 Includes both a script (which can serve as a template for upgrades), as well as the individual commands so that you can understand every step of an upgrade.

 Private data enhancements¶